 - B. Walk Zone.
 Sidewalks shall maintain a minimum continuous path of travel for pedestrians at the width illustrated in Figure 5.1-3.
 This area shall be free of all furnishings, landscaping, or obstructions. - C. Frontage Zone.
 Sidewalks may include a Building Frontage Zone between the Walk Zone and the sidewalk line.
 A maximum width is illustrated in Figure 5.1-3. - 1.
 The following elements are permitted in the Frontage Zone: - a.
-Paved area for pedestrian mobility, - b.
-Seating/furniture, - c.
-Outdoor dining (with a Public Works permit), - d.
-Planters, and/or - e.
+Seating/furniture, - b.
+Outdoor dining (with a Public Works permit), - c.
+Planters, and/or - d.
 Shade structures per Section 6.2.4.

-The sidewalk line is the line created by measuring the required sidewalk width (as shown in Figure 5.1-1) from the primary curb line.
-The primary curb line is the predominant back of curb line of a given block, and shall not include "bulb outs" or reductions in sidewalk width at intersections.
+The sidewalk line is the line created by measuring the required sidewalk width (as shown in Figure 5.1-2) from the primary curb line.
+The primary curb line is the predominant face-of-curb of a given block at the discretion of Public Works, and shall not include "bulb-outs" or reductions in sidewalk width at intersections.

-As illustrated here, some parcels may not currently provide sufficient width to meet the minimum sidewalk requirement.
+As illustrated here, some parcels may not currently provide sufficient width to meet the sidewalk requirement.
 In these cases, the property owner must provide additional paved area through a dedication to meet the required sidewalk width.